-[11:50] And the reason he did, I am convinced, is because only a voluntary obedience is worth anything.
+And the reason he did, I am convinced, is because only a voluntary obedience is worth anything.
 An involuntary obedience is nothing.

-That's puppetry.
+[12:06] That's puppetry.
 That's robotics.
 If we do not have the ability to obey or disobey, then there is no basis for accountability.

 Then our obedience, such as it is, is worthless.
 Obedience is the same way as love.

 Only a love that is voluntary is worth anything.
 If somebody loves you because they have to, you don't get much comfort out of that.

-You want to be loved because they choose to love you.
+But you want to be loved because they choose to love you.
 And it is no different with God.
 So, any other areas, questions about that before we move on?

 Do you think we're the only creatures that have that?
 I'm sorry?
 Do you think we're the only creatures that have that?

-[12:56] Are we the only creatures that have that?
+Are we the only creatures that have that?
 I think that we are the only ones who have the capacity for exercising a volition or a will.

-And that is part and parcel of our being made in the image and likeness of God.
-We are imbued not only with that capability, but with that responsibility and with that blessing.
+[13:10] And that is part and parcel of our being made in the image and likeness of God.
+We are imbued not only with that capability, but with that responsibility.
+And with that blessing as well.

-Somebody else?
+Someone else?
 Now, I know we can assign certain levels of intelligence to animals, those of you who are pet lovers.
 But I see that, frankly, on a different plane.

 I think that animals are gifted by God with an incredible instinctive capacity.
-But that is not volitional and they do not have responsibility or culpability in the same way that we human beings do.
+But that is not volitional.
+And they do not have responsibility or culpability in the same way that we human beings do.

-They do not experience guilt in the same way that we do because animals do not have a capacity for morality.
+They do not experience guilt in the same way that we do.
+Because animals do not have a capacity for morality.
 They do have a capacity for obeying or disobeying.
 You all know that.

-[14:00] But they do not have morality that is connected with it.
-In other words, you will never see a lion out in the African Serengeti sitting down after a big meal and stuffing himself on a zebra that he killed.
+But they do not have morality that is connected with it.
+In other words, you will never see a lion out in the African Serengeti.

-You'll never see him sitting there and thinking to himself, I really shouldn't have killed that poor zebra.
-That poor thing was no match for me and I brought it down and I just ate it up and chomped on that thing and called all the relatives in to feed on that zebra and I really feel rotten about having done that.
+[14:14] Sitting down after a big meal and stuffing himself on a zebra that he killed.
+You will never see him sitting there and thinking to himself, I really shouldn't have killed that poor zebra.

+That poor thing was no match for me.
+And I brought it down and I just ate it up and chomped on that thing and called all the relatives in to feed on that zebra.